esper-io/console_docs/docs/miscellaneous/adb.md

 ## Installing ADB on Mac

-Method 1: By adding the ‘platform tools’

-You must set the Terminal’s path to the platform-tools folder to run ADB and Fastboot commands.

 1. Download the latest [SDK Platform-tools.zip file](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip).

 2. Extract the .zip file using Mac's default Archive Utility app.
 You'll have a new folder called 'platform-tools' on your default download path.